jahedprince/DSA-Practice/README.md

 - They will be problems involving a sorted array with numbers in a given range
 - If the problem asks you to find the missing/duplicate/smallest number in an sorted/rotated array

+6. In-Place Reversal of Linked List

+In a lot of problems, you may be asked to reverse the links between a set of nodes of a linked list.
+Often, the constraint is that you need to do this in-place, i.e., using the existing node objects and without using extra memory.
+This is where the above mentioned pattern is useful.

+This pattern reverses one node at a time starting with one variable (current) pointing to the head of the linked list, and one variable (previous) will point to the previous node that you have processed.
+In a lock-step manner, you will reverse the current node by pointing it to the previous before moving on to the next node.
+Also, you will update the variable “previous” to always point to the previous node that you have processed.

 Video Reference: https://www.youtube.com/watch?v=wrNEKxlDWlw